microprediction/realdata/README.md

 # realdata

 Tired of using fake data for testing time series, or historical data that you gradually overfit to?
-This returns medium length (~1-2000) univariate time series from real world instrumented processes.
+This returns "medium" length (~2000) univariate time series from real world instrumented processes.
 The data is live, so this never gets stale.

 ## Install